aws/aws-database-encryption-sdk-dynamodb/specification/changes/2025-08-25-bucket-beacons/background.md

 This has two benefits

-- This can do a much better job of overcoming the [shortcoming of Beacons](#a-shortcoming-of-beacons), by only splitting the popular names, making the distribution of hashes ven more regular.
+- This can do a much better job of overcoming the [shortcoming of Beacons](#a-shortcoming-of-beacons), by only splitting the popular names, making the distribution of hashes even more regular.
 - When querying on the LastName "Svaboda", only one query is needed, rather than five.

 ## Changing Beacon Constraints